mjpclab/goNixArgParser/README.md

 Split string into args.

 ### func LoadConfigArgs(filename string) (args []string, err error)
-Load config from file and split into args
+Load config from file and split into args.
+Use "-" for standard input.